wely/DevCamp/HOL/java/01-developer-environment/README.md

     All of the content for this DevCamp will now be located in `c:\DevCamp\`.

-1. In a browser windows inside your development Virtual Machine, open a browser window and go to `http://nodejs.org`, and click on the `Other Downloads` link under v6.9.0:
+1. In a browser window inside your development Virtual Machine, open a browser window and go to `http://nodejs.org`, and click on the `Other Downloads` link under v6.9.3 LTS:

     ![image](./media/2016-10-19_10-15-22.gif)